FreeFem/FreeFem-doc/docs/documentation/FiniteElement.md

 <a name="THOMASSET2012">[THOMASSET2012]</a> THOMASSET, François.
 Implementation of finite element methods for Navier-Stokes equations.
 Springer Science & Business Media, 2012.

 <a name="CROUZEIX1984">[CROUZEIX1984]</a> CROUZEIX, Michel et MIGNOT, Alain L. Analyse numérique des équations différentielles.
 Masson, 1984.

+<a name="TAYLOR2005"></a>[TAYLOR2005] TAYLOR, Mark A., WINGATE, Beth A., et BOS, Len P. Several new quadrature formulas for polynomial integration in the triangle. arXiv preprint math/0501496, 2005.